Fish Eating Birds: Tricks and Techinques

 This was a learned behavior which we saw develop during the time we were farming tilapia.
 Our feeding times were the same daily and the heron would watch us throw the floating fish food pellets onto the water.
 The ravenous fish would cause the water to look like it was boiling as they broke the surface to suck in a pellet.
 The heron soon learned those pellets attracted fish.
 Often the heron would be waiting for us to bring the fish food out.
 He waited on the edge of the bank until a pellet would float by.
 Instead of eating the fish pellet, he quickly seized it to use for his own benefit to lure a fish to him.
 He'd gently place it on the water and crouch down.
-If it was floating out too far, he'd go in and bring it back to the edge.
+If it was floating out too far, he'd go in the water and bring it back towards the bank.

 The Egrets In Brazil

 Although we have three types of egrets here, the Great Egret (Ardea Alba), the Snowy Egret (Egretta thula),and the Cattle Egret (Bubulcus ibis), I will only be discussing the first two which are daily visitors to our lakes.

 At first glance you might think that their bright white coloring is too visible and offers them no camouflage whatsoever.
 In fact, the opposite is true.
-If you have ever been underwater and looked up, the bright light is almost blinding, this is the egret's camouflage as their white feathers are virtually lost in the glare of the sunlight.
+If you have ever been underwater and looked up, the bright light of the sun is almost blinding, this is the egret's camouflage as their white feathers are virtually lost in the glare of the sunlight.

 With their long legs, these birds are more accustomed to wading into deeper water than their cousins the Striated Herons.